edornd/argdantic/docs/guide/sources.md

     to define CLI arguments that may be set via file.
     **Use default values or `None` as a workaround.**

-## Sourced Models
+## Dynamic Sources

-Reading the full configuration may not be your cup of tea.
+Reading or writing a full configuration from scratch may not be your cup of tea.
-Sometimes you may want to define a model with its own fields, configurable from CLI, while also being able to read its configuration from a file or environment variables.
+Sometimes you may want to define a model with its own fields, reading its configuration from a file, while still being able to override some of its fields from the command line.

 Imagine you have a model like this: